-A Stage 1 property inspection was conducted on August 24, 2018 in order to gain first-hand knowledge of the geography, topography and current conditions, and to evaluate and map archaeological potential of the subject property prior to development.
+A Stage 1 property inspection was conducted on August 24, 2018 to gain first-hand knowledge of the geography, topography and current conditions, and to evaluate and map archaeological potential of the subject property prior to development.
 All fieldwork was conducted under the field direction of Mr. Robb Bhardwaj (P449).
 The weather conditions and lighting were appropriate for the completion of fieldwork as they permitted good visibility of the land features.

-The field property inspection was conducted by means of a visual review of the subject property that involved random spot-checking across all accessible portions of the property.
-This strategy is consistent with S & G, Section 1.2 Property Inspection, Standard 1.
-The photo locations and field observations have been compiled on project mapping (Figure 8), and representative photos documenting the field conditions during the Stage 1 property inspection are presented in Section 7.0 of this report.
+The property inspection was conducted means of a visual review of the subject property that involved random spot-checking across all accessible portions of the property.
+The strategy is consistent with S & G, Section 1.2 Property Inspection, Standard 1.
+Photo locations and field observations have been compiled on project mapping (Figure 7).
+Representative photos documenting the field conditions during the Stage 1 property inspection are presented in Section 7.0 of this report.